-In 1993 the Tempe Police Department partnered with the Governor’s Office of Highway Safety, Tempe Saint Luke’s Hospital and the Tempe Municipal Court to develop the Children Are Priceless Passengers (CAPP) Program.
-The program was initiated to reduce the infant and toddler death and injuries in Arizona by educating the public on the effectiveness of continuous and proper use of child safety seats.
-The program provides two hour child safety classes in both English and Spanish and instructed by nationally certified child safety seat technicians.
+In 1993 the Tempe Police Department partnered with the Governor’s Office of Highway Safety, Tempe Saint Luke’s Hospital, and the Tempe Municipal Court to develop the Children Are Priceless Passengers (CAPP) Program.
+The program was initiated to reduce the infant and toddler deaths and injuries in Arizona by educating the public on the effectiveness of continuous and proper use of child safety seats.
+The program provides two-hour child safety classes in both English and Spanish and is instructed by nationally certified child safety seat technicians.

 CAPP classes are open to the public for voluntary participation and for drivers who receive a citation for a child safety seat violation.
-This class provides cited drivers with an additional option other than purchasing an expensive child safety seat and/or paying a fine which, in many jurisdictions, well in excess of $100.
-Program information is provided by law enforcement agencies to drivers when issued a citation for ARS § 28-907.A (child restraint law).
+This class provides cited drivers with an additional option other than purchasing an expensive child safety seat and/or paying a fine which, in many jurisdictions, is well in excess of $100.
+Program information is provided by law enforcement agencies to drivers when issued a citation for ARS §28-907.A (child restraint law) and ARS §28-907.B (booster seat law).
 Program information is also provided to each participating law enforcement agency as well as all of the Municipal and Justice Courts throughout the participating locations.

 There is a $35.00 administrative class fee for the class.
 Monies collected from the class are placed in a designated account established at each agency location for the sole purpose of purchasing future child safety seats and administrative expenses.
 The funding received from the class fees will assist the agency in eventually becoming and maintaining a self-sustaining program.

-During the class participants learns about the effects of collisions, types and dynamics of a child safety seat, how to install and use their seats correctly in their vehicle by the use of an instructional video as well as hands-on lecture.
-Upon the completion of instructional portion, participants install the seats in each of respective vehicles.
+During the class, participants learn about the effects of collisions, types and dynamics of a child safety seat, how to install and use their seats correctly in their vehicle by the use of an instructional video, as well as hands-on lecture.
+Upon the completion of the instructional portion, participants install the seats in each of their respective vehicles.
 The seats are briefly checked by the instructor to ensure proper installation.

-Currently, the CAPP Program has expanded to 14 locations throughout the state.
-Classes are taught by police, fire, health/social services, public organizations and school districts.
+Currently, the CAPP Program has expanded to 9 locations throughout the state.
+Classes are taught by police, fire, health/social services, public organizations, and school districts.
 The CAPP Program has been recognized both nationally and state-wide as a model community partnership program.